-- Easy access from parking areas and project entries to apartments, common areas and outdoor areas shall be provided (all common area spaces shall be on an accessible path of travel). - 2.
-An accessible drop off area near the main entry or incorporated into below-grade parking for steep sites shall be provided. - 3.
-Main entrance should have ADA-assisted doors to accommodate for resident's declining physical strength (ADA Automatic Door). - 4.
-Corridors at least 60" wide to accommodate wheelchairs, assisted walking, and two (2) residents walking side-by-side with mechanical assistance are recommended. - 5.
-Elimination of excessive changes in grades at building exteriors and within common areas and the use of sloped sidewalks (1:20 maximum slope) is recommended; where ramps are required, the maximum slope shall be 1:12 per ADA 2010.
-Within units, no changes in elevation are allowed, and all units shall be a single story. - 6.
+- Easy access from parking areas and project entries to apartments, common areas and outdoor areas shall be provided (all common area spaces shall be on an accessible route). - 2.
+A convenient drop off area near the main entry or incorporated into below-grade parking for steep sites shall be provided.
+This area shall provide a temporary parking place for a van with compliant accessible route from drop off to the main entry.
+Main entrance should have ADA-automatic doors to accommodate for resident's declining physical strength (ADA Automatic Door) consistent with CBC Section 11B-404.3 and11B-404.2.9. - 3.
+Corridors at least 60" wide to accommodate wheelchairs, assisted walking, and two (2) residents walking side-by-side with mechanical assistance are recommended.

+- 4. Elimination of excessive changes in grades at building exteriors and within common areas and the use of sloped walks (1:20 maximum slope) is recommended; where ramps are required, the maximum slope shall be 1:12 per ADA 2010.
+Within units, no changes in elevation are allowed, and all units shall be a single story. - 5.
 Lever hardware on doors shall be used.
-Other hardware for cabinets, drawers, and closets shall be easy to use with minimal physical effort and limited finger dexterity.

-- 7. Reasonable access/distance from units to parking, common rooms, trash rooms and laundry shall be provided (location and configuration of parking shall fully comply with CBC 11(B)/ADA 2010). - 8.
-At least one (1) ADA-compliant elevator shall be provided. - 9.
+Other hardware for cabinets, drawers, and closets shall be installed consistent with CBC 11B-309.4. - 6.
+Reasonable access/distance from units to parking, common rooms, trash rooms and laundry shall be provided (location and configuration of parking shall fully comply with CBC 11(B)/ADA 2010). - 7.
+At least one (1) ADA-compliant elevator shall be provided. - 8.
 Pursuant to the Unruh Act, the development shall also provide that: - i.
-Entryways, walkways, and hallways in the common areas of the development, and doorways and paths of access to and within the housing units, shall be as wide as required by current laws applicable to new multifamily housing construction for provision of access to persons using a standard-width wheelchair: - Walkways and hallways in the common areas of the development shall be equipped with standard height railings or grab bars to assist persons who have difficulty with walking; - iii.
+Entryways, walkways, and hallways in the common areas of the development, and doorways and paths of access to and within the housing units, shall be as wide as required by current laws applicable to new multifamily housing construction for provision of access to persons using a standard-width wheelchair; - Walkways and hallways in the common areas of the development shall be equipped with standard height railings or grab bars to assist persons who have difficulty with walking; - iii.
 Access to all common areas and housing units within the development shall be provided without use of stairs, either by means of an elevator or sloped walking ramps; and - iv.
 Refuse collection shall be provided in a manner that requires a minimum of physical exertion by residents.